Riyam224/team_18_final_project/docs/SECURITY_FEATURES_OVERVIEW.md

 3. **Secure by Default**: Security features enabled by default
 4. **Fail Secure**: System fails to a secure state
 5. **Privacy First**: User data encrypted and protected
+6. **Clean State on Logout**: All dependencies reset to prevent data leakage

 ---